angular-ui/bootstrap/src/popover/docs/readme.md

 __Note to mobile developers__:  Please note that while popovers may work correctly on mobile devices (including tablets), we have made the decision to not officially support such a use-case because it does not make sense from a UX perspective.

-There are three versions of the popover: `uib-popover` and `uib-popover-template`, and `uib-tooltip-html`:
+There are three versions of the popover: `uib-popover` and `uib-popover-template`, and `uib-popover-html`:

 * `uib-popover` -
   Takes text only and will escape any HTML provided for the popover body.